subhendu-majumder/subhendu-majumder/README.md

 ### Namaste 🙏

-I am Subhendu, from the seatest part of India- Kolkata.
+I am Subhendu, from the sweatest part of India- Kolkata.
+Currently living in USA.

 - 💻 I’m currently working as Azure Cloud Platform Engineer for TCS.
 I have Seven Years of experience Cloud Computing, and spearheaded one of the first/pilot Data Analytics on cloud in my organization on eastern shore.
 - 🌱 I’m currently pursuing Masters Degree on Machine Learning and Artificial Integginece.
 My Thesis works revolves on NLP Domain.